xinzhan/core-services.en/help/interface/attributes/t-upload-attributes-ftp.md

 If you do not upload using drag-and-drop, you can upload customer attribute data via FTP to the Experience Cloud.

 You can upload the data after you create a customer attribute source and an FTP account in the Experience Cloud.
 You create one FTP account per attribute source.
 The uploaded files are stored in the root folder of that account.
-The data must be in `.csv` format, with a second `.fin` file to indicate the upload is complete.
+The data must be in `.csv` format, with a second `.fin` file to indicate that the upload is complete.

 >[!IMPORTANT]
 >